-Title IX of the Education Amendments Act of 1972 prohibits discrimination on the basis of sex in any federally funded education program or activity.
-The U.S. Department of Education's Office for Civil Rights (OCR) enforces Title IX of the Education Amendments Act of 1972.
+Title IX of the Education Amendments Act of 1972 ("Title IX")prohibits discrimination on the basis of sex in any federally funded education program or activity.
+The U.S. Department of Education's Office for Civil Rights (OCR) enforces Title IX.